LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-32-DYI-AutoHotkey-job-tracker.md

 so if we have to find it alphabetically, it is easier.

 You will notice I have created my own script to use any shortcuts globally throughout Windows.
 That's the beauty of AutoHotkey v2.

-You don't need to renember the shortcuts of different applications.
+You don't need to remember the shortcuts of different applications.
 Just make your own.
-Especially useful for job hunting as I notice a lot of companies block the browser's autofill feature on their websites in such a way that turning autofill off in the developer console doesn't alway work.
+Especially useful for job hunting as I notice some companies block the browser's autofill feature on their websites in such a way that turning autofill off in the developer console doesn't alway work.

-# Installation of AHK tools.
+## Installation of AHK tools.

 You can add it to your path in your environment variables.
 Usually would add it to "C:\Program Files\AutoHotkey\v2\AutoHotkey64.exe".